ciffi/ciffi-js/packages/ciffi/README.md

 4. define your config files in src/scripts/config/env/envName.js
 5. finish project's configuration by edit the .ciffisettings file
 6. link main.css and main.js to your project
-7. run dev task and start to write code
-8. run build task and you are ready to deploy
+7. each new project contains all tasks for develop, test and build

 - - -